Visual Place Recognition: A Tutorial: VPR problem categories and use cases

 \section{VPR problem categories and use cases}

 In the localization and mapping literature, VPR has been used in different ways depending on three key attributes of its formulation: the \textit{input}, which deals with how the reference and query images are made available (i.e., single-session vs.~multi-session); \textit{data processing}, that defines the mode of operation (i.e., online vs.~batch); and \textit{output}, that determines the kind of expected output (i.e., single-best-match vs.~multi-match).
 The following \autoref{sec:vpr_categories} explains these problem categories in more detail. \autoref{sec:vpr_use_cases} then presents different VPR use cases using these categories. \autoref{tab:criteria} summarizes these use cases, along with their required input and data processing.
+Note that there might be exceptions and deviations from these categories, such as \cite{Vysotska2019} that uses multiple disjoint sequences as reference.
+However, we believe that the proposed taxonomy serves as a good starting point for future research to organize the various VPR use cases.